-Carved out from natural wood or stones, the challah board is one of the most exquisite and requested pieces of Judaica designed by Avi Luvaton.
+Carved out from natural wood or stones, our Challah Board is one of the most exquisite and requested pieces of Judaica designed by Avi Luvaton.
 Each board is one of a kind in its stone placement and color combination.

 Behind the wheat design is a piece of colored glass that can be chosen to match your Shabbat table and illuminate the design.
 Each challah board comes with a sharp and matching knife.

-The Shabbat table is a place to eat, enjoy and gather with friends and family, but it is mostly the place where everyone can deepen his relationships with one another and cultivate their bond with judaism.
+The Shabbat table is a place to eat, enjoy and gather with friends and family, but it is mostly the place where everyone can deepen their relationships with one another and cultivate their bond with Judaism.

-We can think about the Shabbat table as a Temple, as an altar where the above is possible through the physical and sensory experience food has to offer, through the traditional blessings and also, through the shared meaningful conversations that take place at this very special day.
+We think of the Shabbat table as a Temple, as an altar where the spiritual is possible through the physical and sensory experience food has to offer, through the traditional blessings and also through the shared meaningful conversations that take place on this very special day.
 Each meal is an opportunity for personal and spiritual improvement, engaging our senses, but also our hearts and minds.